Xu Ci: Life

 While the project was still in its initial stage of development, bitter disagreements and quarrels broke out among the scholars due to differences in opinion.
 Xu Ci and Hu Qian started making accusations and taking petty revenge against each other including withholding books.
 They bickered among themselves and constantly sought opportunities to provoke each other.
 They also praised themselves and scorned their colleagues.
 When Liu Bei heard about it, he came up with an idea to urge them to put aside their differences and cooperate with each other.
 He gathered all the officials for a feast and had actors put on a skit parodying the conflict between Xu Ci and Hu Qian, showing how a war of words between them led to them using weapons to attack each other.
 Despite Liu Bei's efforts, the project ultimately turned out to be a failure.

 Hu Qian died before Xu Ci in an unknown year.
 Following the end of the Eastern Han dynasty in 220, Xu Ci was consulted by officials on the proper rites for establishing an Emperor, served in the state of Shu Han, founded by Liu Bei in 221, during the Three Kingdoms period.
 After Liu Bei's death in 223, Xu Ci continued serving under Liu Shan, Liu Bei's son and successor.
 During Liu Shan's reign, he held the appointment of Empress's Chamberlain (大長秋).
 He died in an unknown year.

-Xu Ci's son, Xu Xun (許勛), inherited his father's legacy and served as an academician (博士) in Shu.
+Xu Ci's son, Xu Xun (許勛), inherited his father's legacy and served as an academician (博士) in Shu..
+In Xu Ci's biography is placed another non-native scholar living in Yi Province called one Hu Qian (胡潛), whose courtesy name was Gongxing (公興).
+Nobody knew why Hu Qian left his home in Wei Commandery (魏郡; around present-day Handan, Hebei) and travelled all the way to Yi Province.
+While Hu Qian was not as well-read and knowledgeable as the others, he was intelligent and had a very good memory.
+He memorised and knew by heart everything about Confucian rites, rituals, procedures, protocol, etc., ranging from ancestral worship to the five types of mourning attire.
+(Note: The historian Sun Sheng pointed out that Chen Shou embedded Hu Qian's biography in Xu Ci's biography in the Records of the Three Kingdoms because there were too few notable scholars in Shu (and too little information about them), so it did not make sense to have individual biographies for all of them.)